 PS 122 was accepted and dates were set.
 Gender Tennis poster Prior to the PS 122 production, a work in progress

-was shown at the historically supportive Ellie Covan’s Dixon Place, a space devoted to developing new works.
+was shown at Ellie Covan’s historically supportive Dixon Place, a space devoted to developing new works.

 The story of Richard Raskind’s journey to Renee Richards was the spine of the performance.
 Iris was cast as